NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 ### AWS G4 Instance Access

-Run the below command to SSH into your AWS Instance.
-Replace `yourkeypair.pem` and `<public-ip>` with you AWS Key Pair and your EC2 Public IP.
+Execute the below command to SSH into your AWS Instance.
+Replace `yourkeypair.pem` and `<public-ip>` with your AWS Key Pair and your EC2 Public IP.

 ```
 ssh -i yourkeypair.pem ubuntu@ec2-<public-ip>.us-west-1.compute.amazonaws.com